jochasinga/file2slide/README.md

 + Creates a presentation file (.pptx) based on it.
 + Looks for a subdirectory named *crop*
 + Reads the files and convert PDFs to images accordingly.
-+ Lets you customize the cropping for every image in *crop*.
 + Lets you customize the margins for every image relative to the slide.
++ Lets you customize the cropping for every image in *crop/*.
 + Creates each slide for every image and save the file as .pptx.
++ Takes a directory where you want to save the presentation, or just save to the image directory as a default if only a filename is given.